IKIM-Essen/ClusterDocs/docs/reference/access-ssh-vscode.md

 ![VS Code remote window showing the Open Folder action and integrated terminal](../assets/vs_code_ssh_remote_folder.png)

 Do not manually accept an unexpected identity warning in VS Code.
-Close it and run the RCC connection test instead.
-See the [SSH host-identity policy](../policies/ssh-host-identity.md) for the architecture and rollout controls.
+Close it, run the current RCC connection test, and contact RCC support if the warning remains.

 ## Customize VS Code without creating performance problems